 It is important get rid of all of your clutter, which you should rather put away or place in storage.
 Uncluttered spaces appear more spacious and cleaner and allow would-be buyers to imagine how they can fit into your home rather than how they can’t!
 So remove all those kitchen and other items from your countertops and tables, and books that are piled on the floor.

-And finally, be sure to choose an experienced and trusted estate agency to assist you with the selling of your home.
+And finally, be sure to choose an experienced and trusted estate agency to assist you with a property valuation.
 “It is important that you get the advice of experts who know your area, can market your property appropriately and can assist you through every step of the transaction, concludes Davies